Society for Industrial and Applied Mathematics

 Society for Industrial and Applied Mathematics (SIAM) is a professional society dedicated to applied mathematics, computational science, and data science through research, publications, and community.
 SIAM is the world's largest scientific society devoted to applied mathematics, and roughly two-thirds of its membership resides within the United States.
 Founded in 1951, the organization began holding annual national meetings in 1954, and now hosts conferences, publishes books and scholarly journals, and engages in advocacy in issues of interest to its membership.
 Members include engineers, scientists, and mathematicians, both those employed in academia and those working in industry.
 The society supports educational institutions promoting applied mathematics.

 SIAM is one of the four member organizations of the Joint Policy Board for Mathematics.

 Membership

 Membership is open to both individuals and organizations.
 By the end of its first full year of operation, SIAM had 130 members; by 1968, it had 3,700.

 Student members can join SIAM chapters affiliated and run by students and faculty at universities.
 Most universities with SIAM chapters are in the United States (including Harvard and MIT), but SIAM chapters also exist in other countries, for example at Oxford, at the École Polytechnique Fédérale de Lausanne and at Peking University.
 SIAM publishes the SIAM Undergraduate Research Online, a venue for undergraduate research in applied and computational mathematics.
-(SIAM also offers the SIAM Visiting Lecture Program, which helps arrange visits from industrial mathematicians to speak to student groups about applied mathematics and their own professional experiences.)
+(SIAM also offers the SIAM Visiting Lecturer Program, which helps arrange visits from industrial mathematicians to speak to student groups about applied mathematics and their own professional experiences.)

 In 2009, SIAM instituted a Fellows program to recognize certain members who have made outstanding contributions to the fields that SIAM serves.